Ryo-N7/Ryo-N7.github.io/_posts/2019-07-21-user2019-reflections.md

 Programming
 ===========

-Enhancements to data tidying: Hadley Wickham
+Enhancements to data tidying - Hadley Wickham
 --------------------------------------------

 Acknowledging the difficulty of `spread()` and `gather()` you might have heard of the creation of the `pivot_wider()` and `pivot_longer()` functions in recent